 Every interview starts with simple, general questions.
 Interviewers will either ask you to introduce yourself or they will inquire about your career choice.

 They do so to get a quick understanding of who you are, why you want to be a teacher, and how good your communication skills happen to be.

-- You should look into the future, not in the past.
-Saying that you apply for this job because you graduated from the field of special education is not a good answer.
+- You should look into the future, instead of referring to the past.
+Saying that you apply for this job because you graduated from the field of teaching (or special education) is not a good answer.
 It indicates a must, not a desire.

 - You should show right motives and understanding for the job.
 Good applicants does not talk about money and benefits, but about meaningful purpose of a teaching job.

 - Good answer is a short one.
 This is just a start of an interview, a warm-up question.
-So do not talk two minutes about your career choice.
+So do not talk five minutes about your career choice (unless you have an amazing and entertaining story to tell).
 Be clear, speak to the point and start with enthusiasm.

 I have a child with generic disorder, so it is mostly for personal reasons.
-I started as an elementary teacher but after my child was born, I realized that special education is the field to do.
-I have a great belief that if taught the right way, special need children can find their place in society and their abilities can improve.
+I started as an elementary teacher but after my child was born, I realized that special education is the field to get involved in.
+I have a great belief that if taught the right way, special need children can find their place in society and their abilities can improve…

 - Why do you want to work at our facility and not somewhere else?

 - Teachers face many challenges nowadays.
 Can you name some of these challenges?